datianshi/opensource-gslb/Readme.md

 ## Layer4 Health Check

-For each domain, a layer 4 health check endpoint can be configured
+For each record, a layer 4 health check endpoint can be configured

 ```
 "health_check" : {